 Overview of Rule Making

-We are developing an instream flow rule to protect the Spokane River.
+We are proposing an instream flow rule to protect the Spokane River.

-streams for “instream resources” including fish, wildlife, recreational
+in streams for “instream resources” including fish, wildlife,

 The rule will apply to the mainstem of the Spokane